richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 is limited to the application service type as expressed in SRV (e.g., "the IMAP server at example.net") or a URI.

-In a DNS-ID, and in the DNS domain name portion of an SRV-ID or URI-ID, any characters outside the {{US-ASCII}} range are prohibited and internationalized domain labels are represented as A-labels {{IDNA-DEFS}}.
+In a DNS-ID - and in the DNS domain name portion of an SRV-ID or URI-ID - any characters outside the {{US-ASCII}} range are prohibited and internationalized domain labels are represented as A-labels {{IDNA-DEFS}}.